MASCULINITIES AND LANGUAGE

 2004.
 “Dude.”
 American Speech.
 79, 3: 281-305.

-Reprinted (in press) in Men and Masculinities: Critical Concepts in Sociology, Stephen M. Whitehead (ed.), London: Routledge.
+Reprinted (2006) in Men and Masculinities: Critical Concepts in Sociology, Stephen M. Whitehead (ed.), London: Routledge.

 2001 “‘Now I Gotta Watch What I Say’: Shifting Constructions of Gender and Dominance in Discourse.”
 Journal of Linguistic Anthropology 11,2: 250-273